moo-the-cow/moobs/README.md

 `!obs twitchmessages false` will disable/enable twitch messages for autoswitch (in case of spam)

 `!obs Autoswitch false` will disable/enable autoswitch on bad connections completely (so you have to set it manually!)

+`!obs start` will start the stream and switch to the scene defined in the autoswitch "Starting" property in your settings

+`!obs stop` will stop the stream and switch to the scene defined in the autoswitch "Offline" property in your settings

+`!obs StartRecord` will start your OBS recording (make sure you configured OBS properly)

+`!obs StopRecord` will stop your OBS recording (make sure you configured OBS properly)

+`!obs SetRtt <NUMBER>` will overwrite the the threshold RTT settings for autoswitch on bad connections, so be careful (high is bad connection)

+`!obs SetBitrate <NUMBER>` will overwrite the the threshold Bitrate settings for autoswitch on bad connections, so be careful (low is bad connection)